What Is Authoritative Parenting and How Does It Affect Children?

 Authoritative parents establish age-appropriate boundaries and guidelines for their children.
 These boundaries are consistent, fair, and adaptable as the child grows.

 Ensure the rules are clear and consistently enforced, but also be willing to explain the consequences of breaking them.
-This way, your child learns to make responsible decisions and understands the importance of accountability.
+This way, your child will learn to make responsible decisions and understand the importance of accountability.

 3. Be supportive and nurturing